 “intentionally and maliciously [perpetrating] a hoax on Mitre and the millions of viewers who watched the initial and subsequent HBO broadcasts and who have viewed the program on YouTube and other internet sites.”

 Pre-Trial Litigation Information Could Help Mitre Win

 It’s been six years since Mitre v.
-HBO kicked off.
-(Gigantic corporations, with in-house legal teams, tend to go at it for years; normal business defamation lawsuits wrap up much quicker.)
-Both parties are on the motion-and-hearing hamster wheel – trying to out-litigate each other – and during that time, interesting facts have percolated to the surface.
+HBO’s kick off.
+(Gigantic corporations, with in-house legal teams, can go at it for years; normal business defamation lawsuits wrap up much quicker.)
+Both parties are on the motion-and-hearing hamster wheel — and during that time, interesting facts have percolated to the surface.
 For example:

 - An HBO researcher testified that she couldn’t find a kid, in the neighborhood in question, who was under the age of 14, that “could stich a football.”

 - Mitre presented evidence that HBO had, itself, questioned whether or not the scenes of the kids sewing soccer balls was “a product of Indian society, not necessarily an evil soccer ball company looking for balls on the cheap.”

 - Some of the children that appeared on the program have since said that they were “induced to pretend to stich Mitre balls on camera and that those scenes were staged.”

 But WAIT!
 There’s Another Twist; HBO May Have a Point